dfelinto/blender-manual/manual/modeling/meshes/introduction.rst

 The 3D Viewport has three principal modes that allow for the creation, editing and manipulation of the mesh models.
-Each of the three modes have a variety of tools.
+Each of the three modes has a variety of tools.
 Some tools may be found in one or more of the modes.

 Modes that used for modeling: